 According to Lam Cloud literature, “87% of businesses that go more than seven days without access to their corporate data go out of business within one year.
 Additionally, 80% of businesses that experience a major disaster but fail to implement a contingency plan will fall into liquidation within 18 months.”

 Lam Cloud offers companies an affordable off-site option for their data storage.
 The company has 500,000 square feet of space in an office building that once housed an insurance company data and call center.
-They have a secure data server room where they can manage a company’s entire server network, or just provide backup services for the data you generate.
+Just like ServerMania Los Angeles Data Center, they too have a secure data server room where they can manage a company’s entire server network, or just provide backup services for the data you generate.

 For companies that are not able to use their own facilities, Lam Cloud can provide space for up to 4,000 people to set up shop and work remotely in a secure, modern, open office environment.
 There are plenty of conference and meeting rooms, a cafeteria, a fitness center complete with showers and lockers, and parking for 2,000 cars on site at the facility, located at 1 Farr View Drive.
 There is even 30,000 square feet of conference and exhibit hall space in the building.